-The state wherein an announced creative project becomes stuck at the preparation stage for years.
+The state where an announced creative project becomes stuck in limbo at the creation stage for years.

 The term originates in the film industry, referring to films mired in pre-production without casting or production ever beginning.
 A common occurrence with book adaptations and other licensed materials, as legal squabbles over rights, Executive Meddling, budgetary problems, and differing artistic visions keep the project from going before the cameras.
 And even if it does make it to the shooting stage, a Troubled Production can easily derail it and throw it right back here.

-Films stuck in Development Hell are also called Vaporfilm.

-For the Video Game equivalent of this trope check out Vaporware.
+Films stuck in Development Hell are called Vaporfilm.
+The Video Game equivalent of this is Vaporware.

-The Shelf of Movie Languishment is a variation where a finished film gets stuck in release limbo.
+The Shelf of Movie Languishment is a variation where a finished work gets stuck in release limbo.